-- Complying with regulatory requirements and seeking approval: To overcome stringent regulatory requirements, Baltimore Substance Abuse Systems worked with its two nonprofit partners to establish the interim methadone maintenance program at two locations.
+- Complying with regulatory requirements and seeking approval: To overcome stringent regulatory requirements, Baltimore Substance Abuse Systems (now part of Baltimore Behavioral Health System) worked with its two nonprofit partners to establish the interim methadone maintenance program at two locations.
 Because these partners ran 2 of the 14 full-service methadone treatment programs in the city, the proposed program was more easily able to meet the 1993 Federal requirements related to dosing oversight, counseling, and transfer to a methadone treatment program within 120 days.
 Baltimore Substance Abuse Systems completed all necessary paperwork to secure approval from city, State, and Federal regulators.

 - Conducting the initial randomized, controlled trial and a subsequent demonstration project: Program developers partnered with a nonprofit, community-based, full-service methadone treatment program to conduct a randomized, controlled trial to test the effectiveness of the program.
 Positive findings from this trial led to the recruitment of 5 additional sites in Baltimore for participation in a demonstration project that treated more than 1,000 patients.12 Although interim methadone maintenance services were temporarily suspended at the conclusion of the demonstration project for lack of funding, two of the nonprofit organizations involved in the demonstration project agreed to partner with Baltimore Substance Abuse Systems to continue the program until 2010 when, because of an expansion of the state Medicaid program to cover methadone treatment, waiting lists were no longer the norm in Baltimore.